Androsh7/Windows_Toolkit/README.md

 # Windows Toolkit
-This project is still a Work in Progress
+This is a Windows Toolkit for written exclusively in powershell (and a bit of html) with no external libraries.

-Don't expect everything here to work
+The purpose of this toolkit is to provide a simple replication of many common networking and basic sysadmin which can be used in enviornments where no external libraries or languages can be installed.

 # Features:
 - [x] Transmitters